saulpw/visidata/visidata/guides/FrequencyTable.md

 Add aggregators to one or or more columns BEFORE creating a frequency table.
 - Aggregators include min, max, sum, distinct count, and list.
+- Set an appropriate column type for the aggregator target, for example float:  [:key]%[/]

 1. Navigate to a column.
-2. Add aggregators (like min, max, sum, list, and distinct count).
+2. Add an aggregator (like min, max, sum, list, and distinct count).
 - {help.commands.aggregate-col}

 3. Add more aggregators to the same or different columns.